When is Ghostbusters: Afterlife’s release date? Cast, plot and trailer

 When is Ghostbusters: Afterlife launched in cinemas?

-Ghostbusters: Afterlife will likely be launched in US cinemas on 10th July 2020.
+Ghostbusters: Afterlife might be launched in US cinemas on 10th July 2020.
 It has not but been revealed when the movie will come out within the UK.

 Is there a trailer for Ghostbusters: Afterlife?